CaioFrancisco/YTSubConverter/README.md

 ## Testing on PC
 After you upload a subtitle file, YouTube gives you a preview so you can try it out before submitting.
 This is nice, except that the preview only shows the file's text; it doesn't show the styling.
 This complicates testing: each time you make a change and want to see the result, you'd have to actually publish the subtitles so you can see them in the "real" player.
 This is especially bothersome if you're contributing to someone else's channel, as you'd have to get the subtitles approved each time (or make a copy of the video on your own channel).

 Fortunately, there are easier ways to preview your subtitles: they involve running a special program that intercepts network traffiic from your browser and modifies it to use your subtitles - pretend it's magic if don't know what that any of that means.
 The first method of previewing your subtitles is using **Fiddler Classic**.
-It is a free, proprietary software, that is only available on Windows.
+It is a free, proprietary software that is only available on Windows.
 If you're not tech-savvy, you should use this one, as it has a simple set-up process.
-Now, not everyone uses Windows, or maybe you use Windows and prefer using open-source programs - there's a second method for you, mitmproxy.
+Not everyone uses Windows, or maybe you use Windows and prefer using open-source programs - there's a second method for this case, mitmproxy.
 It has a slightly more complex set-up, but it's still simple enough to do it all in 10 minutes.

 <details>
 <summary>Fiddler Classic</summary>